 Thank you for taking the time to contribute to Circonus Docs.
 These guidelines cover project organization and content formatting.
 When you’re ready to contribute, head over to our open source project hosted on Github.
 There, you can suggest updates and additions.
-Please keep in mind that all changes require a pull request and associated peer review before being merged and deployed to the live site.
+Please keep in mind that all changes require a pull request and associated approval by a Circonus team member before being merged and deployed to the live site.

 Circonus Docs uses a website framework called Hugo which builds HTML pages from content markdown files.
 All raw content is located